*Please note, the following post has been updated with the most recent SECURE Act of 2019

 The first step is to understand what you’re inheriting.
 Annuities are insurance contracts.
 They’re an investment that can generate regular income payments that have certain guarantees from the insurance company.
 Although there are different types of annuities, they fall into one of two camps, qualified or non-qualified.

-Qualified Annuity: Contributions are pre-tax, and distributions are taxable income.
-If you withdraw funds before age 59½, there is a 10% penalty, and you must begin required minimum withdrawals when you turn 70½.
+Qualified Annuity: Contributions are pre-tax, but distributions are taxed as income.
+If you withdraw funds before age 59½, there is a 10% penalty.
+Also, you must begin required minimum withdrawals when you turn 72.
 Sound familiar?
-Yes, 401(k)s, 403(b)s, and IRAs can hold annuities.
+Yes, 401(k)s, 403(b)s, and IRAs have the same rules.

-Non-Qualified Annuity: Contributions are after-tax, but growth/earnings are tax-deferred.
-This results in a mix of taxable (earnings/growth) and nontaxable (contributions) distributions.
-Unlike the qualified annuity, there is no restriction on taking funds out before age 59½, again subject to a 10% penalty.
+Non-Qualified Annuity: Contributions are after-tax, but growth/earnings are tax-deferred and result in a mix of taxable (earnings/growth) and nontaxable (contributions) distributions.
+Like the qualified annuity, there is a restriction on taking funds out before age 59½, again subject to a 10% penalty.
 However, there are no requirements to begin to withdraw funds after age 72.
 Please note, the first dollars out would be considered your gain and taxed at ordinary income tax rates.
 AOnce the gains have been depleted, the distributions are considered a tax-free return of principal.

 The annuitization exception